 An important part of succeeding with the Pomodoro Technique is lists with your most important tasks that you can prioritize.
 I use OneNote for that.
 Check out how I do it in my OneNote LifeHacks YouTube series

 This works on Windows 10, Windows 8, Windows 7, Lync and Skype for Business desktop clients.
 Requires administrative rights to your computer.
-Make sure you check out the Pomodoro Windows App that makes it even easier to set custom presence states
+If you are interested in setting Microsoft Teams status, check out how to set the custom Focusing status blogpost

 Wouldn’t it be cool if you could change your presence state in Skype for Business to match you current task such as busy in a Workshop, Do Not Disturb in a Pomodoro Sprint or Away Getting Coffee?